 The Office of Financial Assistance will provide a list of recommended lenders in the program.
 New borrowers may choose from the list or select any other lender participating in the program.
-However, it is suggested that new borrowers use a lender provided on Catawba's lender list, since we cannot process loans electronically for some lenders.
-Manual processing of a loan application may impede the loan approval process.
 Once you have obtained a Federal Stafford Loan application, you should complete the student section and forward the application to the Office of Financial Assistance at Catawba for institutional certification.